zenosu/gitbattle/README.md

 ####What is a gitbattle app?

-It is a single page app to compete GitHub users' account with the following steps:
+It is a single page app to compare GitHub users' account by:

 - Click the button to start the battle (home page)

-- Input mutipal GitHub user handlers (input Page)
+- Enter mutipal GitHub usernames (input Page)

 - The users' account information will be represented and compared, and a competetion result will show (battle page)